 4. A race vest is a great investment, even when you are a beginner trail runner

 If you are an experienced road runner who is used to running half marathon distance or longer, but a beginner when it comes to trail running, you may want to start hitting the trails for a couple of hours or more.
 If this is the case, then once you have your trusty pair (or pairs 🙂 ) of trail running shoes, then consider investing in a race vest (a.k.a. a running hydration pack).
 This running-specific backpack is a must-have for long trail runs, as depending on its volume, you can use the race vest to carry everything you need from a couple of hours up to a full day out on the trails.
+A race vest is pretty much always the answer to questions that are along the lines of ‘how do I take/carry XYZ on my long trail runs?’.

 Examples of the types of gear you may want or need to carry with you when trail running (and store in your hydration pack) are: a warm layer, waterproof jacket, food, water bottles, phone, keys, running first aid kit, hat and gloves.